thunderbird89/esf/stories/story-knock-knock.md

 *Typhoon* shuddered as another volley of Ryzak particle beams found their mark.
 The shields were holding at seventy-two percent, but that number was trending down. *Vanguard* reported similar status. *Sentinel* had taken a particularly nasty hit, one of her secondary batteries knocked offline, shields fluctuating.

 They were winning, but not fast enough.
-And if the Ryzak established a proper defensive formation, if they managed to stabilize their line—
+And if the Ryzak established a proper defensive formation, if they managed to stabilize their line -

 This could turn into exactly the kind of fight the Federation couldn't afford.